Katikistan/Notes/Networking.md

 DHCP is a client-server protocol.
 ![[Pasted image 20240121165327.png]]
 Often referred to as a plug-and-play or zeroconf(zero-configuration) protocol.
 This capability makes it very attractive to the network administrator who would otherwise have to perform these tasks manually!

 the student who carries a laptop from a dormitory room to a library to a classroom.
 It is likely that in each location, the student will be connecting into a new subnet and hence will need a new IP address at each location.
 DHCP is ideally suited to this situation, as there are many users coming and going, and addresses are needed for only a limited amount of time.
 ## DNS (Domain Name System)
 The DNS protocol runs over UDP and uses port 53.
+Falls back to using TCP when it is unable to communicate on UDP, typically when the packet size is too large to push through in a single UDP packet.

 It is a hierarchical, decentralized system for resolving domain names, such as www.example.com, into IP addresses.
 The IP address is the numerical label assigned to each device connected to a computer network that uses the Internet Protocol for communication.
 DNS allows users to access websites and other resources by typing domain names instead of IP addresses.
 DNS servers are responsible for resolving domain names to IP-addresses and caching the results for a certain period of time.

 DNS information is not stored in one location, but a collection of servers worldwide.
 These exist at different abstraction layers with root servers at the top serving all below.
 Top-level domains server specific domain names (eg. .com, .dk).
 Individual organisations have their own DNS servers at the bottom.
 This makes the system more robust by removing a central failure point, and quicker to respond by having servers closer to worldwide requests.

+enter deep kinda
 ### Iterative and Recursive DNS
 **Iterative DNS and Recursive DNS are two different methods of resolving domain names to IP addresses.**